The 7+ Best Women’s Tennis Racquets

 Wilson Ultra 108

-This racquet is perfect for beginners with its generous 108 square inch head size and lighter weight.
+With its generous 108 square inch head size and lighter weight, this racquet is perfect for beginners.
 It’s also an excellent option for committed doubles players looking for a quality frame at the net.

 Key Specs